Winter storm moves up East Coast

 There was a tornado watch for western Florida, around Tampa.
 Event organizers in Orlando delayed and then canceled the race because of strong winds and lightning in the area.

-A series of storms are pounding northern California, with 15-20 inches of rain forecast over the next seven days, according to CNN meteorologist Haley Brink.
+A series of storms pounded northern California, with 15-20 inches of rain forecast over the next seven days, according to CNN meteorologist Haley Brink.
 Flooding is likely in the coming days, Brink said.

-Heavy rain is expected to hit the Los Angeles area by Saturday afternoon.
-The rain is expected also in the Las Vegas region.
+A woman was killed Saturday morning after a tree fell on her at the Canyon Lakes Golf Course in San Ramon, authorities there said.

+Along with heavy rain, the National Weather Service forecast mountain snow in the West over the weekend, with flooding likely across central and northern California, western Nevada and coastal Oregon.

 Overall, 77 million people are under a winter weather advisory or warning across the southeastern United States and in the northwest, including the Sierras in northern California.